covertnine/c9-starter/readme.txt

-# Cortextoo
+# C9

 Based on [understrap](https://understrap.com).

 ## Git Repos

-In addition to this repo, you will need to create and version a `client` folder, which you will keep at the top level of `cortextoo` and at a minimum contain `client/client.php`.
+In addition to this repo, you will need to create and version a `client` folder, which you will keep at the top level of `c9` and at a minimum contain `client/client.php`.

 To start a new project, either clone the client boilerplate (coming soon), or create you own repo.